linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 ### Before you Begin

-1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for deploying and setting up a Linode running a recent Linux distribution (such as Ubuntu 18.04 or CentOS 7), including setting the hostname and timezone.
+1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for deploying and setting up a Linode and set the hostname and timezone.

     {{< note >}}
 Setting the full hostname correctly in `/etc/hosts` is important in this guide in order to terminate TLS on Vault correctly.
 Your Linode's fully-qualified name and short hostname should be present in the `/etc/hosts` file before continuing.